jlyonsmith/HowTo/Ubuntu/Install_Ubuntu_22.04_LTS.md

 *Do this as a last step after IPTables and SSH lock down have been done.
 It's really frustrating to be locked out of a system and have to rebuild it from scratch.*

 Check if the password for an account is locked with `sudo passwd -S $USER`.
 There should be an `L` in the resulting listing.

+## Snapshot

+Now is a good time to take a snapshot of the machine if you are using ProxMox or another virtualization system.